vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/mkdocs-plugins/index.md

           type: iso_date
 ```

-This plugin create new field in the post's meta-data which content the creation and update date.
+This plugin creates new field in the post's meta-data which content the creation and update date.
 This information is used to sort the posts by revision date to get recently updated items, as shown in the [Blog](../../index.md) page.
 Read more in the [Customize theme](../customize-theme/index.md).

 ## 4. Print to PDF

 To export the posts on this blog, there are plugins which can do it.
 However, most of them depend on [Weasy Print](http://weasyprint.org/) which in turn depends on many other packages.
-There is one plugin that does printing in an easy and simple way: use browser to print page by sending print command (like press `Ctrl + S`).
+There is one plugin that does print in an easy and simple way: use browser to print page by sending print command (like press `Ctrl + S`).

 More detail of installation and configuration the [MkDocs PDF with JS](https://github.com/vuquangtrong/mkdocs-pdf-with-js-plugin) plugin for printing to PDF can be read in [Print to PDF](../print-to-pdf/index.md).

 ## 5. Macros

-!!! attention "This plugin is no longer used in this site!"
+!!!
+Attention "This plugin is no longer used in this site!"

 [MkDocs Macros](https://mkdocs-macros-plugin.readthedocs.io/en/latest/) is a plugin/framework that makes it easy to produce richer and more beautiful pages.
 It can do two things:

 1. Transform the markdown pages into a [Jinja2 templates](https://jinja.palletsprojects.com) that can use variables, macros and filters.

-2. Replace MkDocs plugins for a wide range of tasks: e.g. manipulating the navigation, adding files after the html pages have already been generated etc.
+2. Replace MkDocs plugins for a wide range of tasks: e.g. manipulating the navigation, adding files after the HTML pages have already been generated etc.

 Install the plugin: